Mónica Ponce de León

 Dean and Professor of Architectural Design

 MPdL Studio, New York, Boston, and Ann Arbor, MI

 Office: Architecture Building S-110

-Mónica Ponce de León is a pioneering educator and award-winning architect who is deeply committed to architectural education.
+Mónica Ponce de León, AIA, is Dean of the School of Architecture at Princeton University.
+Ponce de León is a pioneering educator and award-winning architect who is deeply committed to architectural education.
 Ponce de León builds bridges between academia and practice, underscoring the interdisciplinary nature of architecture by encouraging experimentation and critical thinking in the curriculum.
 As a dean and an educator, Ponce de León has emphasized the connections between scholarship, research and creative practice.

 Ponce de León served as dean of the Taubman College of Architecture and Urban Planning at the University of Michigan-Ann Arbor from 2008 through 2015 where she was also the Eliel Saarinen Collegiate Professor of Architecture and Urban Planning.
 Before her appointment at the University of Michigan, Ponce de León was a professor at the Harvard Graduate School of Design, where she served on the faculty for 12 years.
 Ponce de León also has held teaching appointments at Northeastern University, the Southern California Institute of Architecture, Rhode Island School of Design and Georgia Institute of Technology.